• Skip to primary navigation

 Custom Format Empty Cells in Pivot Table

-Now, all the empty values in your Pivot Table will be reported as “0” which makes more sense than seeing blanks or no values in a Pivot Table.
+Now, all the empty values in your Pivot Table will be reported as “0” which makes more sense and is more acceptable than seeing blanks or no values.

 3. Fix “Blank” Value in Pivot Table

-You can either fix this error by using Custom Values (methods as discussed above) or hide “blank” in Pivot Table by following the steps below.
+You can either fix this error by using Custom Values (methods as discussed above) or hide “blank” in Pivot Table by following these steps.

-1. Identify the location of “blank” values in your Pivot Table.
-In our case, the word “blank” is appearing in Row 8 and also in Column C of the Pivot Table.
+1. Identify the Location of “blank” values in the Pivot Table.
+In this case, the word “blank” is appearing in Row 8 and also in Column C of the Pivot Table.

 Blank in Pivot Table Row and Column

-2. To hide “blank” values in Pivot Table, click on the Down-arrow located next to “Row Labels”.
-In the drop-down, uncheck the little box located next to blank and click on the OK button.
+2. Click on the Down-arrow located next to “Row Labels” and uncheck the little box located next to blank and click on the OK button.

 Hide Blank in Pivot Table Rows

-This will hide all the “blank” values in your Pivot Table.
+This should result in all the “blank” values in the Pivot Table being hidden.

 Related